If you've just been told you're being made redundant, the first thing you want to know is how much you'll get.

 Statutory redundancy is the floor, not the ceiling.
 There are several reasons your employer might owe you more than the basic calculation.

 Enhanced redundancy scheme.
 Some employers offer a multiplier above the statutory formula.
 Check your contract and staff handbook because they don't always tell you about this.
+See our guide to statutory vs enhanced redundancy pay for more detail.

 Process failures.
 If your employer cut corners on the redundancy process, that's leverage.
 Things like skipping consultation, using dodgy selection criteria, or not offering you alternative roles.
 These failures can form the basis of an unfair dismissal claim, which means your employer has a reason to offer you more to make the problem go away.

 Notice pay.
 You're owed your full contractual notice period on top of redundancy pay.
 Some employers quietly try to bundle these together.
 Don't let them.
+If they're paying you off instead of making you work your notice, that's called PILON and it's taxed differently.

 Untaken holiday.
 Any holiday you've built up but not taken must be paid out.